deciduously/music/post.md

 *[top](#table-of-contents)*

+Right then!
+Now that we've got some scales under our belt, we need to translate those to notes.
 Discrete units like `Semitones` are useful for working with a keyboard, but as we know, sound is analog and continuous.
 We need to subdivide these intervals even more granularly, and because of equal temperament we're free to do so at any arbitrary level.
 Beyond the twelve 12 semitones in an octave, each semitone is divided into 100 [cents](https://en.wikipedia.org/wiki/Cent_(music)).
 This means a full octave, representing a 2:1 ratio in frequency, spans 1200 cents, and each cent can be divided without losing the ratio as well if needed:

 ```rust
 struct Cents(f64);